 That’s why we’ve turned to Dr. Hooman Khorasani to unpack your moisturizer concerns.
 Dr. Khorasani is a triple board-certified, fellowship-trained cosmetic and skin cancer surgeon.
 After peppering Dr. Khorasani with queries, here’s what he had to say in our Q&A about the most commonly asked moisturizer questions.

-Answer: Your skin is your largest organ and the most important barrier against harmful agents.
-Hydrated skin boosts your skin's barrier function more than anything else.
+Answer: We typically use the word moisturizing to indicate the application of any kind of topical agent to the layers of skin which enhance hydration.
 Ceramides and other lipids are the main components of our skin barrier function.
 Sebocytes in our sebaceous glands help produce these lipids needed for optimal barrier function by protecting your skin from moisture loss.
 Even people who have oily skin need hydration, as the oily skin is typically a result of a negative feedback loop.
 For example, the less hydration your skin gets, more signals are sent to sebaceous glands to produce more oil.

 Answer: Generally speaking, yes.
 Moisturizing your skin will avoid dryness, flakiness, redness and itching.
 Different body parts typically have different requirements when it comes to moisturizing.
 This is purely a function of sebaceous gland density in the skin.
 Typically, the sebaceous areas of the face need less moisturization than the rest of the face.
 The sebaceous areas include the forehead, nose, medial cheek, and around the mouth commonly referred to as the “T- zone” of the face.
 Most of us have less sebaceous glands on the trunk and lower extremities and therefore, will need more frequent moisturization on those areas.